-- Redos for integration requests where a "callback" is not used (the system keeps checking for results, e.g., Panopto, NCast), will only get the new results if the original job failed.
+- Redos for integration requests where a "callback" is not used (the system keeps checking for results, e.g., Panopto, NCast), will only get the new results if the original submission failed.

 Some things to consider when using Redo:

-- This feature is available for 1 year after your initial media submission, at no additional cost.
-If the submission is older than 6 months, you'll need to open a support ticket so that we can reinstate the original files.
+- This feature is available for 6 months after your initial media submission, at no additional cost.

 - Note that Redo changes can only be made to the media submitted with the original submission.
-If you need to provide a revised media file, then you will need to submit it as a new job.
+If you need to provide a revised media file, then you will need to submit it as a new submission.

-- You may run as many Redos as you need to for a given job, but you cannot Redo a Redo.
+- You may run as many Redos as you need to for a given submission, but you cannot Redo a Redo.
 Therefore, if you want to preserve transcript changes made in previous Redos, start with the transcript submitted for your last Redo.

-- If you selected Result Review for your original job, you won't be able to do a Redo once initial results are generated and the job is in Results being reviewed status.
+- If you selected Result Review for your original request, you won't be able to do a Redo once initial results are generated and the submission is in Results being reviewed status.
 You'll only be able to do a Redo once Result Review is complete.

-- If you're fixing a failed Captioning-Only submission, and your account is prepaid, ensure you have enough Captioning minutes before you submit your Redo.
+- If you're fixing a failed Captioning-Only submission, and your account is prepaid, ensure you have enough credits before you submit your Redo.

 - When doing translation, ensure you review the original results first, and use the Redo feature if you need to issue new results.
 If you Redo after the translation is complete, your changes will not propagate to the translated results.

 If you originally selected Video Encoding or NLE Captions, this output will be automatically regenerated upon a Redo.

 - Result Review cannot be added to a Redo; go to the original Details page to add it.

-- You can only add Video Encoding to a Redo after adding it to the original job.
+- You can only add Video Encoding to a Redo after adding it to the original submission.